mekowalski/react-nasa-images-app/NOTES.md

 - I'll probably have a few different components in this app
 - These components will also have respective CSS files for styling, at some point
 - Create structure for `components`, `apis` and maybe `css` folders

+## Functionality: Creating Event Handlers
+- Code to detect anytime a user enters text in searchbar
+- [] Define event handler for input
+  - called anytime the text is changed in the input